dimitri-xyz/coinbase-pro-exchange/README.md

 Always test code on the sandbox server before running it on the live server.

 To make authenticated private API calls, users must provide their API key, secret, and passphrase.
 (To generate these credentials for a sandbox or live account, see the "API Keys" section of the account settings at, respectively, https://public.sandbox.pro.coinbase.com or https://pro.coinbase.com).
-Set the `COINBASE_PRO_KEY`, `COINBASE_PRO_SECRET` and `COINBASE_PRO_PASSPHRASE` appropriately:
+Set the `COINBASE_PRO_KEY`, `COINBASE_PRO_SECRET` and `COINBASE_PRO_PASSPHRASE` appropriately, e.g., in ``bash``:

 ```bash
 > export COINBASE_PRO_KEY=<your API key>